stegos/stegos-docs-hugo/content/developers/Exchange_integration.md

 +++

-In private coin like Stegos, where each utxo has cloaked public key, one usually needs a secret_key to find whether a particular utxo belongs to a particular user.
+In a private coin like Stegos, where each utxo has a cloaked public key, one usually needs a secret key to find whether a particular utxo belongs to a particular user.

 Exchange services usually handle a large number of users.
 For security reasons, they store secret keys in a secure place, often without access to the internet.
 Thus the standard Stegos approach is incompatible with standard exchange processes.